-Activity/Strategy What It Involves Relevance in the Differentiated or Multigrade Classroom Complex Instruction Complex instruction is a cooperative learning strategy in which students are assigned or choose roles that contribute to the completion of a larger group assignment.
+Activity/Strategy What It Involves Relevance in the Differentiated or Multigrade Classroom Complex Instruction Complex instruction is a cooperative learning strategy in which students are assigned or choose roles that contribute to the completion of a larger group assign- ment.
 These roles are matched with students' readiness levels, interest and learning profiles/styles.
-Students collaborate to ensure that all areas of the major task are addressed. instruction strategy are linked to students' readiness, interests and learning profiles/styles.
-Students of each grade level or group present, will have a task to perform which will contribute to the out- Activity Menus An Activity Menu is a grid with activities arranged according to their point values.
-Students are required to complete activities that amount to a certain point value within a certain period (for example, 20 points in one week).
+Students collaborate to ensure that all areas of the major task are addressed.
+Roles in the complex instruction strategy are linked to students' readiness, interests and learning profiles/styles.
+Students of each grade level or group present, will have a task to perform which will contribute to the out- come of the larger group activity.
+Sometimes the teacher has to take an active part in role selection or assignment to properly exercise the abilities of different students.
+Activity Menus An Activity Menu is a grid with activities arranged according to their point values.
+Students are required to complete activities that amount to a certain point value within a certain period (for exam- ple, 20 points in one week).
 The resources needed to complete the activities must be readily available to the students.
-Activities at lower levels of cognitive operation (knowledge and comprehension) are given a lower point value than those at higher levels, such as the evaluation and synthesis levels. can maximise the engage- ment of students at all levels in the classroom, as they work at activities tailored to meet their various learning needs, being motivated by the reward of accumulated points at the end of a desig- nated period.
+Activities at lower levels of cognitive operation (knowledge and comprehension) are given a lower point value than those at higher levels, such as the evaluation and synthesis levels.
+With activity menus, you can maximise the engage- ment of students at all levels in the classroom, as they work at activities tailored to meet their various learning needs, being motivated by the reward of accumulated points at the end of a desig- nated period.